|Theatre||Film & Speaker Series|

 County Community College

 1200 Old Trenton Rd., West Windsor, 609-570-3333.
-Home to a student company and 12 resident theater companies, Kelsey Theatre offers live cultural events, family theater, children's theater and adult events, both professional and semi-professional, year 'round.
+Home to a student company and 10 resident theater companies, Kelsey Theatre offers live cultural events, family theater, children's theater and adult events, both professional and semi-professional, year round.
 Most performances Fri.-Sun.
-Tickets $18-12.
+Summer arts workshops for children and teens.

 555 Valley Rd., West Orange, 973-395-5551.
 Professional equity theater presents new works in an intimate 99-seat black box theater and 40-seat studio theater.
-Mainstage plays, literary and play reading series, stand-up comedy nights and jazz series are offered as well as education programs, including performing arts workshops for ages 7-17, adult acting classes and school-time matinees.
+Mainstage plays, literary and play reading series, and jazz series are offered as well as theater classes for children and adults and school-time matinees.
+Season passes; $10 student tickets are available 30 min. before showtime (valid ID required).

 Mayo Performing Arts Center

 100 South St., Morristown, 973-539-8008.
-1,200-seat venue offers a wide array of classical music, jazz, dance, drama, comedy, children's programming and contemporary music.
+1,200-seat venue offers a wide array of contemporary music, jazz, dance, drama, comedy, speakers, children's programming and classical music.
 Create-your-own subscriptions; family subscriptions; student and group discounts.
-Internship/community service programs available to high school students.
-School-time shows are open to school groups.
+School-time shows for school groups, Performing Arts Academy, master classes, school residency programs and high school internship/community service programs are available.
+See Music & Dance for additional events and check website often for newly added events.

 McCarter Theatre Center for the Performing Arts